 A range of local employers give up their valuable time to support our pupils in developing their skills.
 We operate this as a speed networking event where pupils will communicate with a minimum of 4 employers during the Summer Term.

-Pupils are involved in activities run in school by visitors and their organisations, such as the armed forces, My Perfect University, The Brilliant Club and the BBC.
+Pupils are involved in activities run in school by visitors and their organisations, examples of these can be seen below in the Careers Events section.

-All pupils and parents get the opportunity to attend our annual Career Convention.
+All pupils and parents get the opportunity to attend our annual Career Fair which took place on Tuesday 20th September.
 Visitors from colleges, training providers, universities and also employers attend provide a range of information and support for our pupils.

-Throughout the academic year, we aim to run working lunches where pupils voluntary attend to speak to a wide range of employers from different sectors of the labour market about their role.
-Please click here for more information.
+Throughout the academic year, we aim to run working lunches where pupils voluntarily attend to speak to a wide range of employers from different sectors of the labour market about their role.

 Higher Education Experience